cocodrilodog/tools-motion-kit/README.md

 The class `MotionKitEasing` has many built-in functions that you can visualize in the [Robert Penner's website](http://robertpenner.com/easing/), but there are also some other options:
 - `MotionKitCurve` (`AnimationCurve`): Uses a Unity `AnimationCurve` that you can customize in the inspector.
 - `Blink`: Changes between the initial and final value repeatedly like blinking.
-For example, black, whit, black, white, etc.
+For example, black, white, black, white, etc.
-- `Pulse`: Increments a value like a tick in an electrocardiogram.
+- `Pulse`: Increments a value like in a Bell Curve.
+Why didn't I named it "Bell Curve"?
+Only God knows why...
-- `Shake`: Make things shake as you would expect on video games.
+- `Shake`: Makes things shake as you would expect on video games.
 This is good for a camera shake, for example.

 This special functions are called `ParameterizedEasing` and more documentation on this will come later.